+In September 2009 Fisheries Management Paper No. 234 was released.
+This was a discussion paper for public comment on the five-year management strategy for the recreational trout fishery.
 The RFFSS would like to thank the individuals and associations who took the time to complete submissions on the proposals and issues outlined in the discussion paper.

 A total of 17 written submissions were received.
-Appendix A is a list of the names of individuals and organisations that forwarded submissions on Fisheries Management Paper No. 179.
+Appendix A is a list of the names of individuals and organisations that forwarded submissions on Fisheries Management Paper No. 234.

 The comments and suggestions put forward in the submissions provided valuable feedback for the RFFSS when formulating the final proposals in this paper.
 They not only considered the frequency with which issues where raised, but also discussed the validity of the various comments.
+All matters raised in the submissions were carefully considered by the RFFSS, prior to finalising the recommendations contained in this report.